Pregnancy Diet for Fourth Month (13-16 Weeks)

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

-The fourth month of pregnancy is a time when the unpleasant side-effects such as headaches, morning sickness, and mood swings disappear.
-You may not feel strong food aversions after the first trimester, and you may have food cravings.
+The fourth month of pregnancy is a time when the unpleasant side-effects of pregnancy, such as headaches, morning sickness, and mood swings, disappear.
+You may not feel strong food aversions after the first trimester, and you may have certain food cravings.
 The second trimester is regarded as the most comfortable of the three trimesters.
-This is also the period when your baby grows the most, and your blood volume increases so that the baby can get nourishment from the nutrients absorbed by your blood.
-Hence, your diet during the fourth month of pregnancy should include all the nutrients that are required for the baby’s healthy growth and development.
+This is also the period when your baby grows the most and your blood volume increases so that the baby can get nourishment from the nutrients absorbed by your blood.
+Hence, your diet during the fourth month of pregnancy should include all the nutrients that are required for the baby’s growth and development.

 It is important to plan what to eat during the second trimester of pregnancy.
-Your 4th month pregnancy diet chart should include the following:
+Your fourth-month pregnancy diet chart should include the following: